program-2/image/README.md

 2- to be fully in an object oriented approach.

-3- to have ability to define image name and image extension to save with,
+3- to have ability to define image name and image extension (to saved with),

   also maxSize, imageTypes, errorMassage.

 ## How to use it

-#### parameters
+#### Parameters

-This is the main method of Image class:
+This is the main method of Image:

     save($name, $directory, $file)